ikmb/vcf2prot/README.md

 TBD

 ### Contact ###
-For further questions, please feel free to open an issue here or send an email to the developers at h.elabd@ikmb.uni-kiel.de
+For further questions, please feel free to open an issue here or send an email to the developers at h.elabd@ikmb.uni-kiel.de or through twitter @HeshamElAbd16

 ### Funding ###
 The project was funded by the German Research Foundation (DFG) (Research Training Group 1743, ‘Genes, Environment and Inflammation’)